jyojay/Crowdfunding_ETL/README.md

 ## Crowdfunding_ETL
 ### Project Team 8: Jyotsna Jayaraman, Asha Kozak and Katharine Tamas

-In this scenario, our team has built an ETL Pipeline.
-Python, Pandas and Python dictionary methods (and regular expressions to show alternative method) were used to extract, transform and then create csv files.
-An Entity Relationship Diagram (ERD) and table schema were formed and then the data was uploaded into a Postgres database.
+In this scenario, our team has built an ETL (Extract, Transform, Load) Pipeline utilising Python, Pandas and Regular Expressions.
+We also employed Python dictionary methods as an alternative to Regular Expressions.
+Subsequently, we generated CSV files from the transformed data.
+An Entity Relationship Diagram (ERD) was created, along with a table schema, before uploading the data into a Postgres database.

 **Repository Folders and Contents:**
 - Resources: